UX Trends

 Video-Only Content

-Sometimes you just want to skim the text of an article to get the gist or you are in a place where you are unable to watch and listen to a video but you can’t do this if the article page contains nothing but a video.
+Sometimes you just want to skim the text of an article to get the gist, or you are in a place where you are unable to watch and listen to a video, but you can’t do this if the article page contains nothing but a video.
 This needs to end.

-At the very least, a video should always contain a transcription of the words used in the videos.
+At the very least, a video should always contain a transcription of the words used in the video.
 In this example of an article about “Instagram head testifies before Congress on app’s impact on kids“, it would have been nice to give the users the option of skimming parts of the transcript if they wanted to learn more about what the Instagram CEO said to Congress.

 Sure, there may be times when a simple little blurb about the contents of a video is all you need, such as this video about a woman leading police on crazy car chase across Florida golf course – but more often a text transcript or written text describing the video would also be handy.